jason0x43/jc-chrome-prism/README.md

 Requirements
 ------------

-The only requirement is Python 2.7+.
-If you have Lion or Mountain Lion, you're good.
+The only requirements are Python 2.7 (standard on Lion and Mountain Lion) and Chrome.

 Credits
 -------